DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 #### Ways to train

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
-[Talk to an adviser](https://adviser-getintoteaching.education.gov.uk/) about the different types of courses available, or explore [how to train to be a teacher in England](/train-to-be-a-teacher).
+[Get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) about the different types of courses available, or explore [how to train to be a teacher in England](/train-to-be-a-teacher).

 You may also wish to read [detailed guidance about fee-paying and salaried courses and qualified teacher status](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#train).